astronomer/docs/learn/airflow-qdrant.md

 ## Step 2: Configure credentials

-Add the following configuration to your `.env` file to create Airflow connections between Airflow and HuggingFace and Qdrant.
+Add the following to your `.env` file to create Airflow connections between Airflow and HuggingFace and Qdrant.
+Make sure to update with your HuggingFace access token and Qdrant instance details.

 ```text
 HUGGINGFACE_TOKEN="<YOUR_HUGGINGFACE_ACCESS_TOKEN>"